ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 ## Simulation 2

-After evaluating the fitting procedures for the reported FA and F values, the optimal b-values for two-shell diffusion MRI acquisition are re-accessed.
-This second simulation corresponds to the original article's Figure 2 [@Hoy2014-lk] in which b-values are investigated from 200 to 800 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$ for the minimun b-values and from 300 to 1500 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$ for the maximum b-value.
-Similarly to Hoy et al. (2014), the optimal b-value assessment is done for a fixed f-value of 0.5 and fixed FA of 0.71 which correspond to a typical MRI voxel in the boundary between CSF and white matter tissue.
+After evaluating the fitting procedures for the reported FA and f ground truth values, the optimal b-values for two-shell diffusion MRI acquisition are re-accessed.
+This second simulation corresponds to the original article's Figure 2 [@Hoy2014-lk] in which b-value minimum is investigated from 200 to 800 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$ while b-value maximum is assessed from 300 to 1500 $s/mm^{2}$ in increaments of 100 $s/mm^{2}$.
+Similarly to Hoy et al. (2014), this simulation is done for a fixed f-value of 0.5 and FA of 0.71 which correspond to a typical MRI voxel in the boundary between CSF and white matter tissue.
+For each b-value pair, simulations are repeated 12000 times similarly to simulation 1 and fitting performances are quantified from tissue's FA estimates, free water volume fraction estimates and tissue's mean diffusivity estimates using the mean squared error ($MSE = \frac{1}{n} \sum_{i=1}^{n} (Y_i - \widehat{Y})^{2}$, where $n$=12000, $Y$ is the ground truth value of a diffusion measure, and $Y_i$ is single measure estimate)

 ## Simulation 3

-To evaluate our implementations for different number of diffusion shells, different number gradient directions per shell, and different SNR levels, the upper panels of the original article's Figure 4.
+To evaluate our implementations for different number of diffusion shells, different number of gradient directions per shell, and different SNR levels, the upper panels of the original article's Figure 4.
 For this last simulation, multi-compartmental simulations are performed for six different acquisition parameters sets that are summarized in Table @tbl:table2.